-It’s hard to fathom that we have been living in lock down for 73 days today!
-Every morning on my “commute” to the workstation, I would do a pit stop by the kitchen to pick up my freshly brewed coffee, thank you Mr A, walked over to the bay window to get a glimpse of the outside world.
+It’s hard to fathom that we have been living in lockdown for 73 days today!
+Every morning on my “commute” to the workstation, I would do a pit stop by the kitchen to pick up my freshly brewed coffee, thank you, Mr A, walked over to the bay window to get a glimpse of the outside world.
 I can just about see a corner of our high street.
 A street that was once full of life, hustles and bustles of the London lifestyle.
-Pubs, restaurants, cafes filled with people hanging out with their friends.
+Pubs, restaurants, and cafes are filled with people hanging out with their friends.
 This social scene feels like a lifetime ago now.
 Our streets have transformed into this somewhat confusing state of silent eeriness yet comforting slowness.
 It feels like the whole world is taking on a new challenge of ‘slowing down’. #thankyoucovid19.
-And we are have been given a second chance to really appreciate life once again.
+And we have been given a second chance to really appreciate life once again.
 Perhaps slowing down is exactly what the world needs.
 Slowing down is good for the soul.
 It certainly is exactly what I needed.

-But I’m not going to lie, this slower pace to life is agreeing with me.
+But I’m not going to lie, this slower pace of life is agreeing with me.
 My skin is better and my sleeps are deeper.
 I feel mentally and emotionally rejuvenated.
 Honestly, I think this slowing down in life is good for my soul.
 Having lived in London for nearly a decade now, I have gotten so used to operating at lightning speed.
 If you don’t know what I mean, a short ride on the tube (after lockdown of course) to central London is all you need.
 I was once that Aussie girl experiencing the tube journey for the first time.
-I was walking at my usual non-chalently-Melbournian pace only to be knocked out of the way by fellow commuters coming at speed that even Usain Bolt would be impressed because they cannot wait two minutes for the next train.
+I was walking at my usual non-chalently-Melbournian pace only to be knocked out of the way by fellow commuters coming at a speed that even Usain Bolt would be impressed with because they cannot wait two minutes for the next train.
 And was greeted with, not it was “sorry” but a “zhje” sound.
 You know the sound you make by clicking your tongue against the back of your teeth?
 Yes, “the” sound.
 I was mortified!
 But this is the “London culture”.
 Living life on the fast lane.

 Is it LOVE or is it FOMO?